Bajaj Auto, Tata Power, PNB, BOI shares to turn ex dividend; Inox Wind Energy merger, Ajcon Global stock split & more - BusinessToday

 Shares of Bajaj Auto Ltd, Tata Power Company Ltd, Punjab National Bank Ltd (PNB), Bank of India Ltd BOI Ltd and HDFC Life Insurance Company Ltd will turn ex-date for dividends on Friday, July 20.
 Torrent Pharmaceuticals Ltd, Voltas Ltd, Greenlam Industries Ltd, Mawana Sugars Ltd, Rossari Biotech Ltd and Supreme Industries Ltd are among over a dozen other stocks that would turn ex-date for dividend today.
-The Ajcon Global Services Ltd stock with a face value of Rs 10 would split into 10 shares with face value of Re 1 today.
-Inox Wind Energy Ltd would turn ex-merger.
+The Ajcon Global Services Ltd stock with a face value of Rs 10 would split into 10 shares with face values of Re 1 today.
+Inox Wind Energy Ltd would turn ex-merger today.

 The Bajaj Auto Ltd board had recommended a final dividend of Rs 210 per share for FY25, which was subject to approval of members at the AGM.
 Friday is the record date for the purpose of determining eligible Bajaj Auto shareholders for dividend purpose.
 All eligible shareholders of the company with their names in the list at the end of today (record date) would be eligible to receive dividend.
 The dividend, if approved, will be made around August 8, the company told stock exchanges earlier.